HSSC Adoption Fees*

 7. If a dog is being adopted into a home that already has a dog, the shelter requires that the dog living in the home be brought to the shelter to meet the new dog.
 Shelter staff will make the final determination of compatibility between the pets.
 We reserve the right to approve or deny any adoption.

-8. If a prospective adopter rents, we must have either a copy of the lease stating pets are allowed or written verification and consent from the landlord.
+8. If a prospective adopter rents, we must speak to the landlord or property management company in person or via telephone to verify that the rental agreement requirements are met.
 If a prospective adopter is over 18 years of age or older and resides with his or her parents, we must have the parents consent before the adoption can be approved.

 9. Our goal is to ensure our animals are adopted only into the best possible life-long homes.
 Cats and dogs are only adopted as inside pets.
 We do not condone nor support adoptions of animals as outdoor pets.